mkner/robo-time/docs/clocks.rst

      The Delta theshold is the upper bound within which curent **UTC** time can be updated and corrected from a global **UTC/NTP** syncronization.
-     Any difference between current UTC and the updated **UTC** retreived from an **NTP** server that is above this threshold will be ignored and the **UTC** will remain at its current setting.
+     Any difference between current UTC and the updated **UTC** retreived from the **NTP** system that is above this threshold will be ignored and the **UTC** will remain at its current setting.

   :param: delta